This article is part of The Ascender, the Highrise platform for articles and resources.

 <div id ="four">

-How To Pick The Right Coaching Style
+How to Pick the Right Coaching Style

 Picking the right coaching style is critical for effective personal and career growth.
 Here are some steps to help you pick the right coaching style: